prysmaticlabs/documentation/docs/contribute/contribution-guidelines.md

 To develop Prysm, you'll need the following:

-- A modern, UNIX operating system
+- A modern windows, osx, or linux operating system
-- The latest release of [Bazel](https://docs.bazel.build/versions/master/install.html) installed
-- The `cmake` package installed
+- Go 1.14.x version installed, download and install [here](https://golang.org/dl/)
 - The `git` package installed
-- A code editor such as [Visual Studio Code](https://code.visualstudio.com/download) with the [Bazel plugin](https://marketplace.visualstudio.com/items?itemName=BazelBuild.vscode-bazel) or Jetbrains' [Goland IDE](https://www.jetbrains.com/go/)
+- A code editor such as [Visual Studio Code](https://code.visualstudio.com/download) or Jetbrains' [Goland IDE](https://www.jetbrains.com/go/) or your preferred one

 First, create a local clone of Prysm.